List of people who have walked across Australia: Tristan Harris

-Tristan "Banger" Harris is an ex sailor serving over 27 years in the Royal Australian Navy as a Paramedic.
+Tristan "Banger" Harris is a former sailor serving over 27 years in the Royal Australian Navy as a paramedic.
 He walked across Australia from Ocean to Ocean in 2017 raising funds for Legacy Australia.
-Departing on 1 May 2017 from HMAS Stirling, Garden Island WA completing the journey on 31 October 2017 at HMAS Creswell, Jervis Bay NSW he walked solo, carrying all food, water and shelter in a child walker.
-The walk took 184 days, walking 4,358km and raised over $15,500 for Legacy along the way.
+Departing on 1 May 2017 from HMAS Stirling, Garden Island WA completing the journey on 31 October 2017 at HMAS Creswell, Jervis Bay he walked solo, carrying all food, water and shelter in a child walker.
+The walk took 184 days, walking 4,358 kilometres and raised over $15,500 for Legacy along the way.

 Terra Roam

-On 2 May 2018, Terra Roam became the first non-binary adventurer to walk 17,200 km solo unsupported around Australia.
-It took 4 years in sections divided between seasons and injuries.
-The first section was a 1,250 km "warm up" lap around Tasmania carrying a backpack.
-The following 3 sections Roam pushed a custom built barrow they designed and named Dory, with a carrying capacity of 200L for the outback.
+On 2 May 2018, Terra Roam became the first non-binary adventurer to walk 17,200 kilometres solo unsupported around Australia.
+It took four years in sections divided between seasons and injuries.
+The first section was a 1,250 kilometres "warm up" lap around Tasmania carrying a backpack.
+The following three sections Roam pushed a custom built barrow they designed and named Dory, with a carrying capacity of 200L for the outback.
 When Roam reached the east coast they switched back to a backpack for the remaining distance to get away from roads and take the scenic tracks and paths through national parks, state forests and beaches.
 Not all their breaks were planned, when a truck driver tried running them down from behind on the Barkly Highway they took time off to recover from the trauma and adjusted their route to leave that region.
-When injuries to their feet and pelvic imbalance were beginning to cause blackouts they took a 6-month break for rehabilitation and after a fall broke and dislocated their ankle only 900km from completing their lap they were forced to take another 6 months off.
+When injuries to their feet and pelvic imbalance were beginning to cause blackouts they took a six month break for rehabilitation and after a fall broke and dislocated their ankle only 900 kilometres from completing their lap they were forced to take another six months off.
 Longest walking day was 67 km, outback average was 45 km/day, east coast average was 20 km/day.
-20 pairs of shoes including 5 pairs of thongs for 2,500 km because they couldn't afford shoes.
+20 pairs of shoes including five pairs of thongs for 2,500 kilometres because they couldn't afford shoes.
 Hottest day was 45'C, coldest night was −5'C, most water drunk in one day was 10L.
-Roam walked through 2 cyclones, 2 floods, an earthquake, fires, fly plague, heatwaves and a blizzard, faced death threats from a stalker, fought off a wild dog attack and survived attempted murder.
+Roam walked through two cyclones, two floods, an earthquake, fires, fly plague, heatwaves and a blizzard, faced death threats from a stalker, fought off a wild dog attack and survived attempted murder.

 Alwyn Dolan

 For 12 months, Alwyn Doolan walked from Cape York in Queensland to Parliament House in Canberra with the intention of delivering a message to the federal government on reconciliation.
-After his 8,500-kilometre journey, Gooreng Gooreng and Wakka Wakka man Alywin Doolan hoped that he would pass on his message sticks to Prime Minister Scott Morrison.
-Unfortunately, his open invitation for the PM to meet with him was declined.
-Mr Doolan (at the time of writing) planned to walk back to Woorabinda in Central Queensland, roughly 1,500 km away, with three message sticks still in tow.
+After his 8,500 kilometre journey, Gooreng Gooreng and Wakka Wakka man Alywin Doolan hoped that he would pass on his message sticks to Prime Minister Scott Morrison.

+Unfortunately, his open invitation for the Prime Minister to meet with him was declined.
+Doolan planned to walk back to Woorabinda in Central Queensland, roughly 1,500 kilometres away, with three message sticks still in tow.